tercen/-high-dimensional-cyto_workshop/README.md

 High-dimensional cytometry data (including flow cytometry, mass cytometry or CyTOF, and oligonucleotide-tagged cytometry) is a challenge to analyze.
-Therefore two tools are proposed the `diffcyt` R package (statistical algorithms) and Tercen (front-end interface).
+Therefore two tools are proposed: the `diffcyt` R package (statistical algorithms) and Tercen (front-end interface).

 The `diffcyt` R package (Lukas Weber) implements statistical methods for differential discovery analyses in high-dimensional cytometry data based on a combination of high-resolution clustering and empirical Bayes moderated tests adapted from transcriptomics.